-Raw cat food is something that is discussed a lot.
-Hearing about it may have sparked your interest - after all feeding the best cat food, whether that be the best dry cat foods or the best wet cat food, to our cats is one of the ways we like to be good pet owners.
-Raw feeding champions claim a number of benefits from the best raw cat food, including better skin and haircoat to fewer behavioral problems.
-You may also have heard some of the counter-arguments for feeding raw - including the spread of disease and nutritional deficiencies.
+Raw cat food is discussed a lot these days, and hearing about it may have sparked your interest.
+After all, feeding our feline friends the best cat food, whether that be the best dry cat foods or the best wet cat food, is one of the ways we care for them as pet parents.
+Raw feeding champions claim several benefits from the best raw cat food, including better skin and haircoat to fewer behavioral problems.
+You may also have heard some of the counter-arguments for feeding raw, including the spread of disease and nutritional deficiencies.

-Raw feeding advocates often center their argument around the fact that cats are hunters.
+Raw feeding advocates often center their argument around cats being hunters.
 Over millions of years of evolution, cats have only had their food cooked for them in very recent history.
-It stands to reason that they’re perfectly capable of digesting and utilizing raw food - and raw feeders say that they get more nutrients out of it.
-They say there are big benefits to raw cat food - cats are healthier, with fewer medical issues and a shinier coat.
-They also say that the raw-fed cats have a better appetite and more energy.
+It stands to reason that they're perfectly capable of digesting and using nutrients from raw food.
+In fact, raw feeders say that they get even more nutrients out of it.
+They say there are significant benefits to raw cat food: cats are healthier with fewer medical issues and a glossier coat.
+They also say that -fed cats have a better appetite and more energy.

 On the other hand, a group of people are speaking out against raw.
-They say that raw diets are not properly balanced, leaving cats with nutritional problems.
-They also point out that cooking developed as a way of killing bacteria and parasites - our pets are much more likely to get and spread disease if they’re eating raw food.
-Although many of these diseases may only affect cats, some can pass to their human owners, too - such as an outbreak of tuberculosis (TB) linked to a raw diet*.
+They say that raw diets are not correctly balanced, leading to nutritional problems like deficiencies.
+They also point out that cooking was developed to kill bacteria and parasites.
+So, our pets are much more likely to get and spread disease if they’re eating raw food.
+Although many of these diseases may only affect cats, some can pass to their human owners, too.
+An example of this is an outbreak of tuberculosis (TB) linked to a raw diet*.

-What is certainly clear is that raw feeding is a bit of a minefield, and it’s not always clear what is opinion and what is fact.
-We’re going to wade in and try to sort it out.
+It is undoubtedly clear that raw feeding is a bit of a minefield, and it's not always obvious what is an opinion and what is a fact.
+We're going to wade in and try to sort it out.

 - Best kitten food: Six types to feed your new furry feline friend